msimecek/Speech-Training-Pipeline/README.md

 ####  Function App (Pipeline Manager)

 Pipeline container is provisioned on-demand when the process is initiated and after input files are processed.
-This final step is represented by an HTTP POST call to an Azure Function.
+Container provisioning is represented by an HTTP POST call to an Azure Function, which is deployed [from GitHub repo](https://github.com/msimecek/Pipeline-Manager).

 This Function App is fairly simple - it uses Azure Management NuGet package (`Microsoft.Azure.Management.Fluent`) to create and remove Container Groups in the same Resource Group where the whole process runs.

-There are three functions:
+**Configuration**

+> **Note:** All of these settings are filled automatically when deploying  with Azure Resource Manager.

+In addition to standard Function App settings (`AzureWebJobsStorage` etc.) these environment variables / application settings are required:

+* `PrincipalAppId`: Application/Client ID of the service principal you use.
+* `PrincipalAppSecret`: Password/secret of the service principal application.
+* `AzureTenantId`: This value is returned by the `subscription().tenantId` statement in Resource Manager.
+Or you can get it from the Subscription section in the Azure portal.
+* `ResourceGroupName`: In which Resource Group is the pipeline container supposed to run.
+* `Location`: In which region is the pipeline container supposed to run.

+**Functions:**

 | Function    | Trigger   | Expected inputs                                              |
 | ----------- | --------- | ------------------------------------------------------------ |